 As beneficial owners of securities, institutional investors form a central and important part of a marketplace that would not exist without their participation.
-This Guide has been written to help institutional investors understand what securities lending is, how to best participate, and important criteria for selecting and monitoring service providers.

 2. Introducing Securities Lending

 Securities lending is the temporary exchange of a security against receipt of collateral.